troy896/magisk-files/note.md

-## Magisk 71639983-delta by HuskyDG
+## Magisk 5d48b6b2-delta by HuskyDG

-- Fix hidelist rescan_app
+- Introduce new feature of MagiskHide

 ### Diffs to official Magisk